rsxfiles/Claymore-Monitor/README.md

 * Fully responsive
 * Comes with Bootstrap grid system
 * Use Web server like Apache.
-* You have tu use an IP and PORT valids with a real Claymore working.
+* You have to use an IP and PORT valids with a real Claymore working.